Bekodo/munin-viewer/README.md

-web viewr of munin graph, all in the same page
+web viewer of munin graph, all in the same page